Meet the Team, Patrons and Trustees

 Giles Richardson

-Giles Richardson MA (Hons) PCIfA joined MAST in 2018 as an Invincible Project diver and is now senior archaeologist and senior analyst for the Maritime Observatory.
+Giles Richardson MA (Hons) PCIfA joined MAST in 2018 as an Invincible Project diver and is now COO and senior analyst for the Maritime Observatory.
 Holding qualifications in Ancient History and Archaeology from Durham, Southampton and Oxford, he has worked across Europe and the Mediterranean Region.
 He was Visiting Research Fellow at the University of Bath's History of Technology Research Unit from 2017-19.
 His interests include the archaeology of the Victorian Royal Navy.
 He holds HSE Surface Supply (Offshore Top-Up) and Professional SCUBA qualifications, and is a BSAC Advanced Diver and Open Water Instructor and a PADI Open Water Instructor.

 Mast Trustees / Directors